Skirlez/fabricated-exchange/README.md

 If you spot anything that is done incorrectly, unsafely, or that could be done more efficiently, please open an issue/pull request a change.

-Additionally, as of now the mod is under development.
+Additionally, as of now, the mod is still under development.
 So you could also suggest or implement new features, or old features from previous equivalence mods.

 # Project Goals